 Trip SummarySee full itinerary

-The Galapagos are a set of the most stunning islands in the world, period.
-We love them here at Real Gap, and somewhere so exotic is begging to be explored from top to bottom!
+The Galapagos Islands are some of the most stunning islands in the world, period.
+We love them here at Real Gap Experience, and somewhere so exotic is begging to be explored from top to bottom!

 If you want to get stuck in to some awesome volunteering work whilst seeing places off the beaten track, the Galapagos Experience is for you.
 There are a handful of different projects which help to preserve the Galapagos most threatened species, and the beautiful flora and fauna the island is known for.
 In this three week adventure you'll get a chance to see this gorgeous place- whilst hopefully bumping into a great Galapagos turtle along the way!